Part 7: Customize Analysis with Analysis Workbench

 In this instance, there are two time components: the accesses between the tracking station and the satellite and the below 10 degree satisfaction intervals.

-2. Select Facility-Tracking_Station-To-Satellite-New_Sat () in the Object list.
+2. Select Facility-Tracking_Station-To-Satellite-New_Sat () in the Object list in the Select Time Intervals dialog box.

-3. Select AccessIntervals in the Installed Components () Components for: list.
+3. Select AccessIntervals () in the Components for: Facility-Tracking_Station-To-Satellite-New_Sat list.

-4. Click OK to close the Select Time Intervals window.
+4. Click OK to close the Select Time Intervals dialog box and add the access intervals to the Time Components list.

-6. Select Tracking_Station () in the Object list.
+6. Select Tracking_Station () in the Object list in the Select Time Intervals dialog box.

-9. Click OK to close the Select Time Intervals window.
+9. Click OK to close the Select Time Intervals dialog box and add the below 10 degree satisfaction intervals to the Components list.

-10. Click OK to close the Add Time Component window.
+10. Click OK to close the Add Time Component dialog box.

 You now have all the components for your analysis completed.
 View them in the Timeline View.